 As an example of realized profits, say you own 500 shares of stock in Acme Widgets Co., and you receive a cash dividend of $0.25 cents per share.
 This means you have a realized profit of $125 (500 * $.25) from your stock investment.
 This profit has been realized because you actually received cash, and even if the stock price changes, it doesn't affect your cash profit.

 Additionally, say you bought your Acme Widgets shares at $15 each, and you turned around and sold them in two years for $20 each.
-You would realize a profit, or gain on your investment, of $5 per share.
+You would realize a profit, or a gain on your investment, of $5 per share.

-If you instead waited to sell, anticipating that the price might still go up, you would only have a paper profit of $5 per share.
+If you instead were to wait to sell, anticipating that the price might still go up, you would only have a paper profit of $5 per share.
 The market could go up or down, and your profit could grow or vanish in an instant.

 The Only Real Kind of Profit

 When traders talk about their profit, they are referring to their realized profit.
 However, if they say something like "A trade is X ticks in profit," they are referring to unrealized profit from a trade that they are currently holding.

 The difference between realized and unrealized profit may appear slight, but it can mean the difference between a profitable trade or a losing trade.
 Unrealized profit is theoretical profit that is currently available, but could be taken away again at any moment when the price moves against the trade.

 Realized profit is real profit that can no longer be affected by price changes because it is no longer part of an active trade.
 It's real money that can be deposited into your bank account.